 - gluten free Rotini noodles

-- white or red onion
+- white onion - you can also use yellow or red onion for color.

-- crumbled goat cheese or feta cheese
+- crumbled goat cheese - or feta cheese.

-How to make cold pasta salad with italian dressing
+What to put in cold pasta salad

-First: Boil the noodles according to package directions, drain and rinse with cold water to stop the noodles from cooking, then set aside.
+Step 2 (image 2): Drain and rinse with cold water to stop the noodles from cooking, then set aside.

 Yes!
 It can be made ahead of time, and in fact, that makes it more delicious!
 It is meant to be served cold so letting it chill for a couple of hours lets the flavors absorb and makes cold pasta salads more flavorful.